 And that it does.
 But they concluded that it is okay to use, provided you engulf it with some type of soil cover.

-In a blog I did before, it specifically states that for us to have a responsible, sustainable, and pollution-free way of building and demolishing, you have to:
+For us to have a responsible, sustainable and pollution-free way of building and demolishing, we have to:

 - Minimise waste – obviously enough, the less waste you produce, the more chance it makes buildings sustainable.
 It is important to realise that construction products should be selected based on their manufacturing with minimal packaging.

 - Efficient Waste Segregation – Separate and store waste properly to ensure effective waste costs management.
 Implement things like training employees in basic segregation and or getting a team to exclusively monitor your waste (like Waster).

 - Reuse materials – you do not need to dispose of all the materials!
-You can take advantage of and use some discarded materials in the construction site.
+You can take advantage of and use some discarded materials on the construction site.
 Additionally, this includes materials such as steel, concrete, aluminium, paper, cardboard, and many others you can find at the site!

 - Waste Elimination – make a conscious effort to eliminate waste altogether.
 Use durable modular metal instead of lumber and plywood to avoid wood waste.

 You can also recycle cement bags!
 Examples include tote bags, backpacks, purses, and others, you can view many options from recycled bags here.
 Remember, you have to recycle everything recyclable (which includes the cement bag)!
 You can turn them into recycled cement bags!

 If you typed in the terms “cement recycling near me” in search engines like Google, know that many industrial recyclers can accommodate your waste and provide you with a concrete waste collection.
 You just have to make sure to contact your local council for more enquiries.

 Remember: you can recycle cement.
 It goes through all kinds of equipment and processes before turning into recycled cement.
-And you can use that recycled cement to incorporate it on new cement.
+And you can use that recycled cement to incorporate it into new cement.

 If you’re looking for recycling bins, check our waste recycling shop and find the best deals in terms of pricing and services.